 How to Get Rid of Ear Mites in Cats

-Every kind of pet has its own unique health challenges and needs—and cats are no exception.
-Although you may not be familiar with ear mite infestations in cats, this health condition can be a miserable experience for your pet, and needs to be taken seriously.
+Cats, like all other pets, have unique health challenges and requirements.
+Although you may be unfamiliar with cat ear mite infestations, this health condition can be a miserable experience for your pet and should be taken seriously.

-Cats aren't the only type of pet prone to ear mite infestations , but these parasites are one of the most common health problems that cats may develop in their ears.
-While ear mites often aren't a serious health concern, if left untreated ear mites in cats can pose a long-term health risk to your cats' ability to hear.
+Cats aren't the only type of pet prone to ear mite infestations, but these parasites are one of the most common health problems cats may develop in their ears.
+While ear mites on cats often aren't a serious health concern, if left untreated, ear mites on cats can pose a long-term health risk to your cats' ability to hear.

 Here's an overview of ear mites, how to spot the signs of infestation, and how to get rid of these parasites and end your cats' suffering.